jxxcarlson/elm-blackbox/README.md

 The supplied `Blackbox.elm` file provides an uninteresting `transform` function for demonstration purposes.
-You can replace it with whatever you like.
+You can replace it with whatever you like — factor an integer into primes, run an RPN calculator, compute statistics, etc.

 ## Example using the default BlackBox: